Skip to main content

 11. Send Test Email: Send a test email to a custom email address.
 See below for additional details.

-12. Sent Test SMS: Send a test SMS message.
+12. Send Test SMS: Send a test SMS message.
 See below for additional details.

 13. Save